You Can't See 'Round Corners (TV series): Production

 The series garnered controversy on release because of a scene where Frankie, an army deserter, runs his hand up Margie's skirt.
 Wallace says she had no idea Shorter was going to do this, which is why her reaction was so authentic.
 Many stations around Australia cut the scene.

 The majority of episodes were written by Richard Lane.
+The theme and incidental music was composed by Tommy Tycho.
 Peter Weir worked on the show as a production assistant.

 Reception

 The show was generally well received.